Recommendations & Conclusions

 Following our Principles 2 and 3, the government should compel social media platforms to embed tools within their systems that identify and algorithmically deprioritise fact-checked misleading content, or content that cites unreliable sources, where it has the potential to cause significant harm.
 It is vital that these measures do not …

-Government response.
 The government acknowledges the issue and urges providers to counter misinformation, but does not commit to compelling platforms to embed new tools.
-It notes that the Online Safety Act (OSA) focuses on illegal or child-harming content and that most major …
+It notes that the Online Safety Act (OSA) focuses on illegal or child-harming content and that most major platforms already employ fact-checking and …

 Department for Science, Innovation and Technology